 Today this myth has been dispelled by research.
-Instead, scientists believe that societal factors affect the relationship between chemical abuse and the experiences of members of the LGBTQ+ community.
+Instead, scientists believe that societal factors affect the relationship between substance abuse and the experiences of members of the LGBTQ+ community.
 The society in which we live marginalizes the LGBTQ+ community.
 In fact, there is an everpresentness of possible oppression in LGBTQ+ people’s lives.
 Under such conditions, LGBTQ+ folk can experience varying degrees of heterosexism.

 Heterosexism is defined as the stigmatization of nonheterosexual forms of emotional and affectional expression, sexual behavior or community (CSAT, 2003, p. xiv).
 Negative covert and overt messages about the gay and lesbian lifestyle as well as incidents of hate in the form of threats, acts of humiliation, emotional abuse, and even murder occur frequently.
 Other common examples of heterosexism include: rejection by family, friends, and peers; loss of employment or lack of promotion; and observing/hearing people make heterosexist jokes (Selvidge, 2000).
 Heterosexism can contribute to internalized homophobia, shame, and a negative self-concept.